JuliaPhysics/Measurements.jl/README.md

 ### `@uncertain` Macro ###

-Macro `@uncertain` can be used to propagate uncertainty in arbitrary real functions of one or two real arguments, even in functions not natively supported by this package.
+Macro `@uncertain` can be used to propagate uncertainty in arbitrary real- or complex-valued functions of any number of real arguments, even in functions not natively supported by this package.

 ``` julia
 @uncertain zeta(2 ± 0.13)